 John Shea, known as Mr. Fix-It, has been a regular on KTRS since its conception 13 years ago.
-He has been in the remodeling business for over 35 years, and in 2004 started Callier Thompson Shea Construction & Design, a design/build remodeling company here in St. Louis.
+He has been in the remodeling business for over 35 years, and is the president of Shea Construction & Design.
 In that short period of time, the company has received the 2007 Remodeler of the Year award.
 In 2008 they were chosen as the builder for the Extreme Makeover: Home Edition here in St. Louis.
 And in 2009 they were named to the National Big 50 Hall of Fame by Remodeling Magazine.
-With John’s construction experience and odd sense of humor along with his Ol-l-l-ld friend, Jim McMillan’s knowledge of anything that grows (or how to kill it), they have fun with their callers answering questions regarding anything inside or outside of their homes.
+With John’s construction experience and odd sense of humor along with David Sherwood’s knowledge of anything that grows, they have fun with their callers answering questions regarding anything inside or outside of their homes.

 As Groundhog Day arrives, many thoughts turn to the upcoming spring with longing and anticipation.
 Chores will call us outside not long after the thaw.
 As we step out, we prepare ourselves for the possibility of unnoticed, unanticipated, and undesired damage to lawns and gardens.
 Although they may go deep to avoid the cold, many of these critters responsible for damage to these areas do not hibernate like the groundhog.
 In honor of the burrowing beast, let’s look into controlling our furry foes.